kshetline/json6/README.md

 #### Parameters
 - `value`: The value to convert to a JSON-Z string.
 - `replacer`: A function that alters the behavior of the stringification process, or an array of String and Number objects that serve as a whitelist for selecting/filtering the properties of the value object to be included in the JSON-Z string.
 If this value is null or not provided, all properties of the object are included in the resulting JSON-Z string.

+  When using the standard `JSON.stringify()`, a replacer function is called with two arguments: `key` and `value`.
+JSON-Z adds a third argument, `holder`.
+This value is already available to standard `function`s as `this`, but `this` won't be bound to `holder` when using an anonymous (arrow) function as a replacer, so the third argument (which can be ignored if not needed) provides alternative access to the `holder` value.
-- `space`: A String or Number object that's used to insert white space into the output JSON-Z string for readability purposes.
-If this is a Number, it indicates the number of space characters to use as white space; this number is capped at 10 (if it is greater, the value is just 10).
+- `space`: A string or number that is used to insert white space into the output JSON-Z string for readability purposes.
+If this is a number, it indicates the number of space characters to use as white space; this number is capped at 10.
 Values less than 1 indicate that no space should be used.
-If this is a String, the string (or the first 10 characters of the string, if it's longer than that) is used as white space.
+If this is a string, the string (or the first 10 characters of the string, if it's longer than that) is used as white space.
+A single space adds white space without adding indentation.
 If this parameter is not provided (or is null), no white space is used.
-If white space is used, trailing commas will be used in objects and arrays.
+If indenting white space is used, trailing commas can optionally appear in objects and arrays.
 - `options`: An object with the following properties:
+  - `expandedPrimitives`: If `true` (the default is `false`) this enables direct stringification of `Infinity`, `-Infinity`, `NaN`, big integers using the '`n`' suffix, and big decimals using the '`m`' suffix.
+Otherwise `Infinity`, `-Infinity`, and `NaN` become `null`, and big integers and big decimals are quoted.
+(Note: The '`m`' suffix can't be parsed as current valid JavaScript, but it is potentially a future valid standard notation.)
+  - `quote`: A string representing the quote character to use when serializing strings (single quote `'` or double quote `"`), or one of the following values:
+    - `JSONZ.Quote.DOUBLE`: Always quote with double quotes (this is the default).
+    - `JSONZ.Quote.SINGLE`: Always quote with single quotes.
+    - `JSONZ.Quote.PREFER_DOUBLE`: Quote with double quotes, but switch to single quotes or backticks to reduce the number of characters which have to be backslash escaped.
+    - `JSONZ.Quote.PREFER_SINGLE`: Quote with single quotes, but switch to single quotes or backticks to reduce the number of characters which have to be backslash escaped.
+  - `quoteAllKeys`: By default (a `true` value), object keys are quoted, just as in standard JSON.
+If set to `false` quotes are omitted unless syntactically necessary.
   - `replacer`: Same as the `replacer` parameter.
   - `space`: Same as the `space` parameter.
-  - `quote`: A String representing the quote character to use when serializing strings.
+The default is no spacing.
+  - `sparseArrays`: If `true` (the default is `false`) empty slots in arrays are represented with consecutive commas, e.g. `[1,,3]`.
+This can't be parsed as valid standard JSON, so by default such an array will be stringified as `[1,null,3]`
+  - trailingComma: If `true` (the default is `false`), the final item in an indented object or array has a terminating comma.

 #### Return value